RohiniVishu/pesu-slide-download-automator/README.md

 -downloads zip files also as pptx and error comes when you try to open them or merge them

+-starts downloading all files again if command given again. check for duplicates while downloading files

 -uhh also pip install playwright before playwright install

 ---

 ## Overview